llmster is LM Studio's terminal native, headless LM Studio ‘daemon’.

 lms load openai/gpt-oss-120b

 Install the LM Studio SDKs and use a simple script to send a prompt to your Spark and validate the response.
-To get started quickly, we provide simple scripts below for Python, Javascript, and Bash.
+To get started quickly, we provide simple scripts below for Python, JavaScript, and Bash.
 Download the scripts from the Overview page of this playbook and run the corresponding command from the directory containing it.

 NOTE